 Cultivation: The preference is full sun to light shade, moist to dry-mesic conditions, and loamy, rocky, or sandy soil.

 Faunal Associations: In order to set fertile seed, the florets require cross-pollination by insects.
 Such insect visitors are relatively few; they consist primarily of wasps, flies, and small bees, which are attracted to either the nectar or pollen.
-Two insects bore through the stems of Pale Indian Plantain: the caterpillars of the borer moth Papaipema maritima and the larvae of the lizard beetle Languria bicolor.
+The larvae of a lizard beetle, Languria bicolor, bore through the stems of Pale Indian Plantain (Vestal, 1913), while the larvae of a moth, Phyllocnistis insignis, are serpentine leaf-miners (Microleps website, 2010).

 Photographic Location: A prairie in Fayette County, Illinois.
 The photographs were taken by Keith and Patty Horn (Copyright © 2009).

 Comments: Pale Indian Plantain can become quite tall.
 It has interesting foliage that looks like it was made of plastic.
 Unlike other Arnoglossum spp.
 (Indian Plantains) in Illinois, Pale Indian Plantain has leaves with whitened undersides (varying from pale greenish white to bright white).
 The common name, 'Indian Plantain,' refers to another species in this genus that has plantain-shaped leaves.
 A scientific synonym of Pale Indian Plantain is Cacalia atriplicifolia.